sadie327/moonware-multitool/README.md

 ---------------------------------------------------------------------------------------------
 How do you use it?

-First open command prompt inside the folder and type -r pip install requirements.txt Then close the cmd and drag the dll ontop of main and run it and enjoy!
+First open command prompt inside the folder and type "-r pip install requirements.txt" Then close the cmd and drag the "dll" ontop of "main" and run it and enjoy!

 ![image](https://github.com/user-attachments/assets/e0ae453a-56ea-4f4c-bab8-f44e9c200cd5)